hanzhi713/image-collage-maker/README.md

 ![photomosaic-video](examples/v.gif)

-It is possible to make a photomosaic video simply by repeating the methods listed in Option 2 to every certain frame of the video.
+It is possible to make a photomosaic video simply by repeating the methods listed in Option 2 to every certain frame (specified by `--skip_frame`) of the video.
 You can pass the path of the video with `--dest_img` and add the `--video` flag to tell the program it is a video.
 This is much faster than processing the video manually frame by frame (e.g. pass different `dest_img` each time), because a lot of information is cached and can be reused between frames.
 Example:

 ```bash
 python make_img.py --path img/catsdogs --dest_img img/2out.mp4 --size 20 --unfair --max_width 100 --freq_mul 2 --out v_freq_2.mp4 --gpu --video --skip_frame 2